terraform-google-modules/terraform-google-dataflow/examples/dlp_api_example/README.md

 - roles/cloudkms.cryptoKeyEncrypterDecrypter

 ### GCloud
-This example uses gcloud shell commands to create a wrapped key.
-Please ensure that you have gcloud [installed](https://cloud.google.com/sdk/install) are authenticated using `gcloud init` and also properly set the project `gcloud config set project my-project`
+This example uses gcloud shell commands to create a wrapped key and download the sample cc data.
+Please ensure that you have gcloud [installed](https://cloud.google.com/sdk/install) are authenticated using `gcloud init` and also properly set the project `gcloud config set project my-project`.
+You may need to enable the following APIs- see [here](https://cloud.google.com/apis/docs/enable-disable-apis)
+1. Cloud Key Management Service (KMS) API
+2. Cloud Storage API
+3. DLP API

 [^]: (autogen_docs_start)